brajeshwar/brajeshwar.github.io/_posts/2009/2009-01-21-great-indian-developer-summit-2009.md

----
-layout: post
-title: Great Indian Developer Summit 2009
+# Great Indian Developer Summit 2009
----

 I got a Press Release of the upcoming GIDS '09 and here is an excerpt.